rb6502/unirom/README.md

 # unirom
 A command line utility that dumps Universal table info from many Old World Mac ROMs.
-Known to work on at least Linux and Intel macOS.
+Known to work on at least Linux and macOS (both Intel and ARM).

 This is extremely gross code.
 It was cobbled together over a long period of time to fulfill a purpose.
 It works for that, but it's certainly imperfect and has bugs.